shayd42/JSON-API/JavaScript-Examples/README.md

 #Running the NAPI Service

 There are executables distributed with this release, one for Windows API, and two for Mac API.
-[Download SDK package here.](https://www.nymi.com/dev)
+[Download the SDK package here](https://www.nymi.com/dev) and unpack the archive in this directory (a subdirectory API-Windows-v3.1.4 or API-Mac-v3.1.4 will be created).

 The single windows executable allows the NEA to connect to both physical Nymi Bands and the Nymulator.
-On Mac, a different executable is needed for connecting to the physical Nymi Band and the Nymulator.
+On Mac, different executables are needed to connect with either physical Nymi Bands or the Nymulator.

 Make sure that executable is placed in the root folder of the samples (same folder as go.sh go.bat etc.)